litmuschaos/v1-litmus-docs/docs/pod-dns-spoof.md

   </tr>
   <tr>
     <td> SPOOF_MAP </td>
-    <td> Map of the target hostnames eg. '{"abc.com":"spoofabc.com"}' where key is the hostname that needs to be spoofed and value is the hostname where it will be spoofed to.</td>
+    <td> Map of the target hostnames eg. '{"abc.com":"spoofabc.com"}' where key is the hostname that needs to be spoofed and value is the hostname where it will be spoofed/redirected to.</td>
     <td> Optional </td>
     <td> If not provided, no hostnames/domains will be spoofed</td>
   </tr>